harrisonseby/ps4_controller/README.md

 ## Prerequisites
 Before installing the package make sure your controller is connected using wired or wireless method.
-You can check the controls are recognized by the system by using the jstest-gtk package.
+You can check whether the controls are recognized by the system by using the jstest-gtk package.
 ### Install jstest-gtk
 Run update command to update package repositories and get latest package information.
 ```bash